-At Reigate Grammar School, we believe that the Sixth Form should be a time for serious study as well as extensive opportunities for enrichment.
+At Reigate Grammar School, we believe that the Sixth Form should be a time for serious study alongside extensive opportunities for enrichment.

-We therefore offer our students the chance to excel academically at the same time as developing their own leadership skills and experiencing a wide range of activities and opportunities across a range of areas and disciplines.
+We therefore offer our students the chance to excel academically at the same time as developing their leadership skills and experiencing a wide range of activities and opportunities across a variety of areas and disciplines.

-Obtaining excellent qualifications and developing a love of subject and learning are fundamental aims but these are balanced with developing personal qualities and characteristics through involvement in activities such as the Duke of Edinburgh’s Award Scheme, the Combined Cadet Force, music, drama and sport, as well as our extensive co-curricular programme.
+Obtaining excellent qualifications and developing a love of a subject and learning are fundamental aims but these are balanced with developing personal qualities and characteristics through involvement in activities such as the Duke of Edinburgh’s Award scheme, the Combined Cadet Force, Music, Drama and Sport, as well as our extensive co-curricular clubs, talks and societies programme.

-The Sixth Form prides itself on taking the lead in the school and local community and all members of the Sixth Form are invited to take up leadership positions.
-Leadership in the Sixth Form at Reigate Grammar School means offering Sixth Form students opportunities for not only responsibility but also creativity, enterprise and project-management.
-Our Prefect, House Leadership and Mentoring programmes are open to all Sixth Formers and are of great value to the entire school community.
+The Sixth Form prides itself on taking the lead in the school and the local community and all members of the Sixth Form are invited to take up leadership positions.
+Leadership in the Sixth Form at Reigate Grammar School means offering Sixth Form students opportunities for not only responsibility but also creativity, enterprise and project management.
+Our Senior Prefect, House leadership and mentoring programmes are open to all Sixth Formers and are of great value to the entire school community.

-However, above all the Sixth Form is a tolerant, supportive and diverse community, both socially but also as a physical environment and we are very excited to be opening a new Sixth Form Centre in Easter 2017 with state-of-the-art learning resources and social spaces that will ensure all Sixth Formers learn and collaborate in engaging surroundings.
+However, above all, the Sixth Form is a tolerant, supportive and diverse community and we are very fortunate to have a state of the art Sixth Form Centre with incredible learning resources, social spaces and a café that ensure all Sixth Formers learn and collaborate in engaging surroundings.